-Factory bump stops only really exist for one purpose; to prevent your camper van’s body from dangerously smashing into it’s chassis when you hit a serious bump in the road.
+Factory bump stops only really exist for one purpose; to prevent your vehicle’s frame from dangerously smashing into its chassis when you hit a serious bump in the road.

 Unlike the other parts of your vehicle’s suspension, these bump stops do nothing to improve your ride.

-But by replacing them with SumoSprings (aka: super-sized bump stops), you are now adding an additional product that contributes to your van’s suspension system.
+But by replacing factory bump stops with SumoSprings (aka: super-sized bump stops), you are now adding an additional product that contributes to your suspension system.